Junior High English Language Arts Syllabus – 2023 – 2024

 Independent Reading 5%

-2) Students are expected to use their Collections textbook to complete reading tasks.
+2) Students are expected to use their textbooks to complete reading tasks.
 Each student will receive his/her own Close Reader workbook and will complete assignments in this throughout the year.

 3) Thorough note-taking during grammar, writing, and literature discussions is required.